compTAG/student-resources/how-tos/onboarding.md

 ### Meeting Location
 We currently meet at Faculty Court #23 (FC23).
 To obtain a key for FC23, contact Suzie Hockel or Brittany Fasy.
-FC23 is located at the center of the red target in the map at the bottom of this page.
 (At this time, keys are not given to undergraduate students.
 However, undergraduates are welcome to work at FC23).
+Snacks and sodas are available on an honor system cash payment in the kitchen.

 ### Weekly Meetings
 See slack for the updated meeitng times.
 We have a one hour research seminar